Fort Myers Rotator Cuff Injuries Lawyer

 You may have some acute pain if there is a tear, as well as immediate weakness.
 In many cases, however, it may start as a dull pain that gradually radiates up the arm and into the shoulder, with pain worsening over hours or even days.
 Pain while sleeping is another indication, as we often sleep on our arms or shoulders without realizing it.

-Although traumatic occurrences such as a crash or nursing home fall can certainly cause a rotator cuff injury, in some cases we're dealing with a pre-existing condition - one that's been documented previously by a medical professional.
+Although traumatic occurrences such as a crash or nursing home fall can certainly cause a rotator cuff injury, in some cases we're dealing with a pre-existing condition - one that has been documented previously by a medical professional.
 In fact, this is among the most common defenses in crash-related rotator cuff injuries.
-That's because the majority of rotator cuff tears result from overuse.
+That is because the majority of rotator cuff tears result from overuse.